 Patient Tips to Heal and Minimize Scarring – The Patient Perspective

-These may not be recommended or suggested by Mexico Bariatric Center.
+These are not be recommended or suggested by Mexico Bariatric Center®.
 These are suggestions made by past patients only*

 Question: What did everyone use on their post-op wounds after weight loss surgery?
 I want my scars to heal properly and as quickly as possible with the least amount of visible scars as possible?